curtcox/jsqueak/README.md

 JSqueak -- Java implementation of the Squeak Smalltalk Virtual Machine
 ----------------------------------------------------------------------

 This is a fork of JSqueak, a Java  implementation of the Squeak Smalltalk virtual machine first born in 2008

+http://daitangio.github.io/jsqueak is the official web site

 JSqueak was released under the MIT license (see the announcement[1] but also [2]).